Skip to content

 npm exec -- varlock init

-3. Add the plugin to your Vite config — it should come before sveltekit():
+3. Add the plugin to your Vite config.
+It should come before sveltekit():

 vite.config.ts